rkienjet/torscripts/README.md

 - For most of the scripts you will probably need to have superuser access.
 I recommend using `sudo`, because it's much safer then using Tor as root.
 - Apart from these prerequisites, every script will have their own prerequisites listed that need to be present in order to use the script.
 - Every script will have it's raw download command linked here, so that you easily download the script seperately with a one-liner.
 - All scripts must be made executable after downloading them.
-This can be done with `chmod +x`
+This can be done with `$ chmod +x`

 ### New Circuit;